dploeger/disclaimr/README.md

 4. Grant the user access to the database

-	GRAND ALL PRIVILEGES ON disclaimr.* TO 'disclaimr'@'localhost';
+	GRANT ALL PRIVILEGES ON disclaimr.* TO 'disclaimr'@'localhost';

 5. Reload the privileges table